fapplin/rp2040-pico-command-line-interpreter/README.md

   } // end for
 }
 ```
 The parameters are passed in as an array of string tokens.
+The tokens are gathered in the main program, but the programmer shouldn't worry about this.
 These are the arguments to the command line command.
 The command name is tokens[0].
 In the example code above, the arguments are the LED pin, the number of times to blink, and the duration of the blink (in milliseconds).

 The command blink_led also has to be added to an intialization routine.
 The two pieces of information are the command name and the function name.